vincentntang/vincent-blog-draft/devto-draft.md

 Eventually, I started my first development job.
 They used Vue.
 I didn't know anything about this framework, and it felt like I had to learn javascript all over again.

-These are the things that I had to learn, transitioning from React to Vue
+This intense but interesting new journey where I transitioned from React to Vue left me with the following valuable lessons that I want to share with you.

 ## Styling and Syntax